mbrandonw/mbrandonw.github.io/_drafts/proof-in-functions.markdown

 categories: swift logic math
 ---

 Swift’s generic functions allow us to explore a beautiful idea that straddles the line between mathematics and computer science.
-If the signature of a function is sufficiently generic, then there is either a *unique* implementation of that function or *no* implementation of that function, and the existence of an implementation corresponds to a mathematical proof of some theorem in logic.

-That was a bit of a mouthful, but by the end of this short article you will understand what that means, and we will have constructed a computer proof of [De Morgan’s law](http://en.wikipedia.org/wiki/De_Morgan%27s_laws).
+If you write down and implement a function using only generic data types, there is a corresponding mathematical theorem that you have proven true.
+There are a lot of pieces to that statement, but by the end of this short article you will understand what that means, and we will have constructed a computer proof of [De Morgan’s law](http://en.wikipedia.org/wiki/De_Morgan%27s_laws).

 # Generic Functions